gurungnavin/nodejs-note/codes/frontend-backend-connect/frontend-backend-connect.md

    ```
    We have to understand this [Importing and exports modules](https://github.com/gurungnavin/backend-note/blob/main/notes/Lesson2.md#5-importing-and-exports-modules)

- - 7. run the Server again with command
+ - 7. Run the Server again with command
     ```bash
         node server.js
     ```